-- The culture and organizational values are purposeful, promoted throughout the organization and truly inform employee behavior across all programs and departments;
+- Culture and organizational values are purposeful, promoted throughout the organization and truly inform employee behavior across all programs and departments

-- The culture and organizational values support employees operating at their highest level of functioning toward the achievement of company business goals;
+- Cultural values support employees operating at their highest level of functioning toward the achievement of company business goals

 - Company values include ethics, lawfulness and respectful treatment of all parties – employees, partners, customers;

 - Talent management structures and policies reflect the “on purpose” culture and values at all points along the employment life-cycle: at recruitment; at new employee orientation; through the performance management program; in promotion decisions and very importantly; when it’s time to go, an employee must be moved out of the organization if they cannot or will not follow the rules of respect and integrity.

 - The desired culture and values apply as much to employee relations as to customer relations.